limbuu/blockchain-mining/src/blockchain/readme.md

 On top of this jupyterhub, further oauthenticator, kubespawner, cull_idle are added with the modified static files and templates.

 ## Oauthenticator
-OAuth + JupyterHub Authenticator = OAuthenticator
+OAuth + JupyterHub Authenticator = OAuthenticator.

-Jupyterhub supports numerous types of authentication services of which we use [Auth0 OAuthenticator] (https://github.com/jupyterhub/oauthenticator/blob/master/oauthenticator/auth0.py)
+Jupyterhub supports numerous types of authentication services of which we use [Auth0OAuthenticator] (https://github.com/jupyterhub/oauthenticator/blob/master/oauthenticator/auth0.py)

 Install with pip3,